ABHAY-100/fosshack-privy/README.md

 ### Found a Security Issue?

-Please don't open a public issue.
-Contact us on Discord at `ABHAY#0550` instead, and we'll work with you directly.
+For security concerns, please open a GitHub issue in this repository.
+We monitor issues regularly and will address your report promptly.

 ## 📄 License

 Privy is MIT Licensed - see the [LICENSE](LICENSE) file for the legal details.

 ## ⚠️ Security Considerations